 Effective November 1, 2019, suction dredging will no longer be approved through the Gold and Fish pamphlet.
 New rules require that all types of suction dredging may only be conducted after prospectors are issued an individual HPA.
 Beginning 2021, suction dredgers must submit an annual report to WDFW documenting the previous years’ suction dredging activities by February 1st.

-In late summer 2019, we will have further information about how to apply for suction dredging HPAs under the new rules.
+By November 1, 2019, we will have further information about how to apply for suction dredging HPAs under the new rules.

 Activities not approved through the Gold and Fish pamphlet